 The advanced settings will normally remain hidden.
-If you click on the More Options button, you will be able to see the expanded Color Settings dialog shown in Figure 13.27.
+If you click on the More Options button, you will be able to see the expanded Color Settings dialog shown in Figure 12.33.
 These advanced settings unleash full control over the Photoshop color management system.
 But do not attempt to adjust any of these expert settings until you have fully understood the intricacies of customizing the RGB, CMYK, Gray and Spot color spaces.
-I would suggest that you read through the remaining section of this chapter first before you consider customizing some of these settings.
+I would suggest that you read through the remaining section of this chapter first before you consider customizing any of these settings.

-Figure 13.27 The Photoshop Advanced Color Settings dialog.
+Figure 12.33 The Photoshop Advanced Color Settings dialog.
 Clicking on the More Options button will unleash full control over all the Photoshop settings.
 The following sections of this chapter show how you can customize the color management settings in this advanced mode.
-You will normally see the button change to say Fewer Options so that by clicking on the button again you can easily return to the simplified mode again.
+Note that the button in this Color Settings dialog view will normally say 'Fewer Options'; I edited the screen shot to say 'More Options', simply to make it more obvious where to click.